algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 A serious game (video game or board game) is a lovely match between serious, educational content and a video game's mechanics and storytelling.
 It's a tool incredibly efficient at communicating educational messages in an interactive, engaging, and federating way.

-The term of "serious game" is used since the beginning of the twentieth century, and the best-known game is The Landlord's Game (predecessor of Monopoly) in 1903.
+The term "serious game" has been used since the beginning of the twentieth century, and the best-known game is The Landlord's Game (predecessor of Monopoly) in 1903.

 In the early 1990s, a number of games on this theme were released, followed by another spike to over 100 games a year and a third in 2007 with over 200 games.
 These spikes are due to a growing awareness of the climate emergency, and there are no fewer than 2,000 different games on the subject.